Pool Heater Ignition Failure: 4 Causes and What to Do

 What is a thermopile (or thermocouple)?

-The thermopile is a small device that generates a low-voltage electrical signal when heated by the pilot flame or ignition sequence.
-This signal is what “tells” the gas valve it’s safe to open and let fuel flow to the main burner.
-On most modern pool heaters, the thermopile (which generates more voltage than a single thermocouple) does this job.
+When heated by the pilot flame or ignition sequence, the thermopile produces a low-voltage electrical signal that activates the gas valve to allow fuel to reach the main burner.
+On modern pool heaters, where reliability matters, the thermopile, providing more voltage than a single thermocouple, undertakes this crucial function.

 Signs of thermopile failure: The igniter sparks correctly (you hear the clicks and can see the spark through the access panel) but no gas ignites at the burner, no flame, no whoosh.
 The heater cycles through the ignition attempt and shuts down without the gas catching.
 A failed pool heater thermopile prevents the gas valve from opening, even when the igniter sparks correctly.
 Thermopile replacement costs $20-$60 in parts.